-If you’ve ever looked at your energy bills and wondered why your home gets so cold in winter or unbearably hot in summer, you’re not alone.
-I recently discovered that a huge part of the problem comes from windows.
-Windows can account for up to 30% of a home’s heat loss or gain, so choosing the right curtains can make a real difference.
+If you’ve ever looked at your energy bills and wondered why your home feels like an icebox in winter or an oven in summer, you’re not alone.
+One of the biggest culprits isn’t your heating or cooling system—it’s your windows.
+Windows can account for up to 30% of a home’s heat loss or gain, meaning the right window treatments can make a huge impact on comfort and energy efficiency.

 When I first started looking into ways to save on my energy bills, I noticed that no matter how often I cranked the thermostat, my living room would still feel drafty.
 That’s when I realized my windows were the weak point.